philsmart/vulnerable-webapp/README.md

 uid: java-ref
 ```

-The URLClassLoader will lookup the `uk.ac.jisc.cybersec.rce.RceExploit` first from the local classpath (where it does not exist), then from the URL codebase provided by the LDAP entry.
-This triggers the download of the referenced `jar` file, and the instatiation of the `uk.ac.jisc.cybersec.rce.RceExploit` class.
-Triggering the static method in the malicious class:
+The URLClassLoader will lookup the `uk.ac.jisc.cybersec.rce.RceExploit` class firstly from the local classpath — where it does not exist — then from the URL codebase provided by the LDAP entry (e.g. remotely via HTTP at `http://localhost:8080/rce/rce-exploit-0.0.1-SNAPSHOT.jar`).
+This downloads the referenced `jar` file, and instantiates `uk.ac.jisc.cybersec.rce.RceExploit`.
+Triggering the static method in the malicious class shown below, which attempts to establish a reverse shell to anything listening on port *8083* on *localhost*:

 ```java
 package uk.ac.jisc.cybersec.rce;